 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.

-2013-14: Not offered
+2015-16: Not offered

 [US] In America, a child’s address, more than any other factor, often determines what kind of public education he or she will receive.
 A complex set of historical forces including local and federal housing policies, mortgage lending practices, highway construction, and school districting have channeled particular economic, racial, ethnic, and linguistic groups into particular neighborhoods, where many remain today.
 And because public schools are funded by local property taxes and influenced by neighborhood boundaries, they often become harnessed to a narrative of inequality.
 Yet recent Supreme Court rulings have severely circumscribed the strategies communities might employ to disrupt the linkage between residence and educational opportunity.
 This research seminar blends urban history with educational policy to explore how spatial relationships have shaped educational opportunity since World War II.
 It will investigate a range of historical, legal, and contemporary issues relevant to both the segregation and desegregation of American cities and their public schools in the twentieth century.
 Class meetings will alternate between seminar-style discussion and an intensive, hands-on study of one particular community–Cambridge, Massachusetts–noteworthy for the innovative strategies it has utilized to desegregate its public schools.
 This course involves a significant research component designed to expose students to a range of approaches including archival analysis and oral interviews.
 In particular, students will learn to utilize geographic information systems (GIS) to visualize the spatial evolution of inequality in urban communities like Cambridge and to analyze past, present, and future strategies to equalize educational opportunity in American cities.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
-It is open to juniors interested in developing a senior thesis project.
+It is open to sophomores and juniors interested in developing a senior thesis project.

-Limited to six juniors.
-Spring semester.
-Professor Moss and Dr. Anderson.2013-14: Offered in Spring 2014
+Limited to six sophomores and juniors.
+Omitted 2016-17.
+Professor Moss and Dr. Anderson.2015-16: Not offered

-Open to juniors interested in developing a senior thesis project who have taken at least one course with me.
+Open to sophomores and juniors.
+Preference will be given to students who have taken at least one course with me.
 Limited to 6 students.
-Spring semester.
-Professor Corrales.2013-14: Offered in Fall 2013
+Omitted 2016-17.
+Professor Corrales.2015-16: Offered in Spring 2016

 Childhood is elusive and so is the past.
 This Mellon Research Seminar explores the particular problems of researching the lives of children, and recognizes those challenges as exemplary of the difficulties of historical inquiry in general.
 We know that evidence from the past tends to come to us in bits and pieces, and that the motivations and perspectives of people in the past inevitably prove difficult to discern.
 Across class, gender, racial, religious, and geographic categories the historical records that children leave are often quite literally scribbles and scraps.
 Moreover, evidence of childhood almost always comes heavily mediated by adult hands and adult memories.
 This Mellon Research Seminar is devoted to developing research methods and locating research materials that can help us to access the experiences and perspectives of children in the nineteenth-century United States.
 We will focus on developing strategies for locating primary materials in archives that rarely use age as a category of analysis and on developing methods of interpretation for making sense of materials that may initially seem too scanty, too formulaic, too obedient, or even too cute to be historically meaningful.
 Research sites may include letters and diaries, school work and copy-texts, marginalia in children’s books, institutional records, photographs, and the adult recollection offered by memoirs.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.